lwojcik/blogworm/content/pages/about.md

 If we already met before (e.g. talked on [Mastodon](https://hachyderm.io/@lukem)?) - there's non-zero chance your blog is already on my list.

-If not - stay tuned.
+If not, stay tuned.
 I'll update this section once I'm ready to accept submissions.

 ## My blog is already here but I want to change something